 - Protect Your Shoulders With This Rotator Cuff Activation

 If you want a comprehensive guide and resource on swimming shoulder pain, check out the COR Swimmer’s Shoulder System.

 Swimming Shoulder Pain

-Swimming shoulder pain is rampant within the sport.
+Swimming shoulder pain is rampant in the sport.
 A recent study by Sein (2010) reports swimming shoulder pain in 91% of 13-25 year old elite swimmers.
 Of this, 84% showed a positive impingement sign, and 69% of those demonstrated supraspinatus tendinopathy on an MRI.
-Now, this is cherry picking one study, as some research suggest the shoulder pain rate as low as 50% in swimmers.
-Whether you believe shoulder pain is 50 or 91%, it is likely under reported as healthy swimmers report more daily impairment than injured baseball players!
+Now, this is cherry picking one study, as some research suggests the shoulder pain rate as low as 50% in swimmers.
+Whether you believe shoulder pain is 50 or 91%, it is likely underreported as healthy swimmers report more daily impairment than injured baseball players!
 Moreover, swimmers likely under report shoulder pain as Hibberd (2013) indicated only 14% of swimmers with shoulder pain have been to a physician or physical therapist, while 47% of this group used pain medication weekly for controlling shoulder pain (Hibberd 2013).

 Overall, 85 percent of high school-aged club swimmers reported mild shoulder pain in the past year, 61 percent reported moderate shoulder pain, and 21 percent reported severe shoulder pain.
 Of these, only 14 percent had been to a physician or physical therapist.
 Seventy-three percent report using pain medication to manage their shoulder pain and 47 percent used it one or more times per week (Hibberd 2013).